NomicFoundation/hardhat/docs/reference/README.md

   --config              A Buidler config file.
   --emoji               Use emoji in messages.
-  --help                Shows this message, or a task's help if its name is provided --network             The network to connect to.
+  --help                Shows this message, or a task's help if its name is provided --max-memory          The maximum amount of memory that Buidler can use.
+  --network             The network to connect to.
   --show-stack-traces   Show stack traces.
   --verbose             Enables Buidler verbose logging